 In the 1996 book Kit Carson: Indian Fighter or Indian Killer?, historian Marc Simmons argues that Carson truly rates as an American hero: 'If Thomas Jefferson was right that a natural aristocracy existed among men, grounded in virtue, talents, and merit, then Kit Carson unquestionably qualified for membership.'

-This article originally appeared in the April 1999 issue of Wild West magazine.
+This article by S.J.
+Reidhead originally appeared in the April 1999 issue of Wild West magazine.
 For more great articles be sure to subscribe to Wild West magazine today!

 4 Responses to “Kit Carson: The Legendary Frontiersman Remains an American Hero”